-Jamaica Hospital Medical Center’s Neonatal Intensive Care Unit is a Level 3 NICU.
-Evidence shows that babies with very low birth weights and premature infants have better outcomes when born at Level 3 centers.
+Jamaica Hospital Medical Center’s Neonatal Intensive Care Unit is Level III certified.
+Evidence shows that babies with very low birth weights and premature infants have better outcomes when born at Level 3 NICU centers.
 Our 19-bed unit is located on the second floor adjacent to the Labor and Delivery Unit and Mother-Baby Unit.

 Our NICU provides expert newborn care for premature and seriously ill babies.
 Our expert neonatologists, experienced nursing staff and other health professionals are dedicated to providing the best and most advanced care possible to newborns with critical health challenges.